loopbackio/loopback.io/pages/en/lb3/Client-SDKs.md

   * [Tutorial: push notifications - Android client](Push-notifications-for-Android-apps.html)
 * [AngularJS JavaScript SDK](AngularJS-JavaScript-SDK.html)
 * [LoopBack in the client](LoopBack-in-the-client.html), also known as _isomorphic LoopBack_.
+* [LoopBack API class generator for JavaScript ES6](https://www.npmjs.com/package/loopback-client-api-gen) API class that makes easy to use LooBack in client side with React, Vue, Angular and etc.
 ## Downloads

 See: